refinedev/refine/documentation/docs/core/providers/notification-provider/index.md

 ---
 title: Notification Provider
-sidebar_label: Notification Provider
 ---

-**Refine** let's you set a notification API by providing the `notificationProvider` property to the `<Refine>` component.
+Refine let's you set a notification API by providing the `notificationProvider` property to the `<Refine>` component.

-`notificationProvider` is an object with close and open methods. **Refine** uses these methods to show and hide notifications.
+`notificationProvider` is an object with close and open methods.
+Refine uses these methods to show and hide notifications.
 These methods can be called from anywhere in the application with [`useNotification`](/docs/core/hooks/utilities/use-notification) hook.

 An `notificationProvider` must include following methods: